 33 bytes instead of

-65 bytes), and so hashing the public key was a way to create a much shorter (
+65 bytes), so hashing the public key was a way to create a much shorter (

 20 byte) version of it to give to other people.

-An alternate theory is that using the Hash160 provides an extra layer of security.
+An alternative theory is that using the Hash160 provides an extra layer of security.